Topology Identification under Spatially Correlated Noise: Simulation results

 \subsection{Finite data simulation}

-In this section, to evaluate the effect of finite data size, a simulation with sample size of $10^6$ is employed for a network shown in Fig. \ref{fig:simulation_graphs}(e).
+In this section, to evaluate the effect of finite data size, simulations are run on a synthetic data set based on the network shown in Fig. \ref{fig:simulation_graphs}(e).
 For the PSD estimation, Welch method \cite{stoica2005spectral} is used.
 Notice that the accuracy and the sample complexity of the estimation can be improved by employing advanced IPSDM estimation techniques from literature, for example see \cite{alpago2021scalable,zorzi_AR_hidden,ZORZI_Chiuso}.
-Fig. \ref{fig:matrices}(a) shows the true and the estimated IPSDM matrices.
+Fig. \ref{fig:matrices} shows the estimated results from a sample size of $10^6$; Fig. \ref{fig:matrices}(a) shows the true and the estimated IPSDM matrices.
 The fourth matrix of Fig. \ref{fig:matrices}(a) shows the topology estimated directly from $\Im\{\widehat{\Phi}_o^{-1}(e^{j2\pi/5})\}$, without decomposition.
 The estimation is done by hard thresholding.
-That is, the edge $(i,j)$ is detected if $[\widehat{\Phi}_o^{-1}(e^{j2\pi/5})]_{i,j}$ is greater than a threshold, and not detected otherwise.
+That is, the edge $(i,j)$ is detected if $[\Im\{\widehat{\Phi}_o^{-1}(e^{j2\pi/5})\}]_{i,j}$ is greater than a threshold, and not detected otherwise.
 The detection threshold is selected to obtain the minimum number of errors.
 14 out of 16 edges are detected but 6 false positive edges are also detected, with the total error of 50\% (8 out of 16 edges).
 This shows that estimating the topology directly from $\Im\{\widehat{\Phi}_o^{-1}(e^{j2\pi/5})\}$ returns an undesirable number of errors.

 Towards the exact topology retrieval, the optimization \eqref{eq:convex_opti_t} is performed on $\Im\{\widehat{\Phi}_o^{-1}(e^{j2\pi/5})\}$ to obtain sparse plus low-rank decomposition.
 Fig. \ref{fig:matrices}(b) shows the sparse part retrieved from the decomposition of $\Im\{\widehat{\Phi}_o^{-1}(e^{j2\pi/5})\}$ for various $t$ from $0$ to $0.5$. $\hS_t$ at $t=0.34$ is selected for estimating the topology.
 Thus, as illustrated by the above example, with the approach proposed in the article it is possible to choose a threshold that yields 100\% detection without sacrificing the false alarm performance.
-The sample complexity analysis of the article's methods is open for future research.